Bruin-Dev/Intelygenz/docs/MONOREPO.md

 + Monorepo is not the same that Monolith.
 Monolith is huge amount of coupled code of one application that is hell to maintain.

-+ This is not only a repository, it's a sum of good practices between automation, code and documentation.
++ This is not only a repository, it is a sum of good practices between automation, code and documentation.